hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_intelligent_tiering_configuration.html.markdown

 The following arguments are supported:

 * `bucket` - (Required) The name of the bucket this intelligent tiering configuration is associated with.
-* `name` - (Required) Unique identifier of the intelligent tiering configuration for the bucket.
+* `name` - (Required) The unique name used to identify the S3 Intelligent-Tiering configuration for the bucket.
-* `enabled` - (Optional) Whether the configuration is enabled.
-Defaults to `true`.
+* `status` - (Optional) Specifies the status of the configuration.
+Valid values: `Enabled`, `Disabled`.
-* `filter` - (Optional) Object filtering that accepts a prefix, tags, or a logical AND of prefix and tags (documented below).
+* `filter` - (Optional) A bucket filter.
+The configuration only includes objects that meet the filter's criteria (documented below).
-* `tier` - (Required) Access tier configurations that accepts access tier and number of days to move to the tier (documented below).
+* `tiering` - (Required) The S3 Intelligent-Tiering storage class tiers of the configuration (documented below).

 The `filter` configuration supports the following:

 * `prefix` - (Optional) An object key name prefix that identifies the subset of objects to which the configuration applies.
-* `tags` - (Optional) Set of object level key vaue pairs that identifies the subset of objects to which the configuration applies.
+* `tags` - (Optional) All of these tags must exist in the object's tag set in order for the configuration to apply.

-The `tier` configuration supports the following:
+The `tiering` configuration supports the following:

-* `access_tier` - (Required) Specifies the Intelligent Tiering Archive Tier that objects in this filter will transition to.
-Can be `ARCHIVE_CONFIGURATION`, or `DEEP_ARCHIVE_CONFIGURATION`.
+* `access_tier` - (Required) S3 Intelligent-Tiering access tier.
+Valid values: `ARCHIVE_CONFIGURATION`, `DEEP_ARCHIVE_CONFIGURATION`.
 * `days` - (Required) The number of consecutive days of no access after which an object will be eligible to be transitioned to the corresponding tier.
-Must be over `90` for `ARCHIVE_CONFIGURATION` and over `180` for `DEEP_ARCHIVE_CONFIGURATION`

 ## Attributes Reference